Qabel/qabel.github.io/Components-Drop.md

 The details of the encryption lie within the clients.
 Here we assume a public key procedure, whose negotiation process is happening outside of the drop protocol.
 Hence the actual content of the messages is pure cypher text.
 The protocol cannot enforce this, in principle any message can be exchanged.
 This is the task of a higher protocol level.

+### Unrestricted Access
+The access for reading and writing (deposition of new messages) is unrestricted.
+However, clients cannot delete or change messages.

+Access to Drop servers can optionally be limited to a closed user group (company in-house, etc.).
+Those private drop servers should authenticate users based on shared secrets rather than individual credentials in order to avoid identifiability.

 ### Data Avoidance
 Qabel Drop avoids the collection of unnecessary data.
 The only meta data used by the server is the arrival time of a message and the used drop.